step-security/secure-repo/README.md

 #### Why is this needed?

-- OpenSSF Scorecard is a way to measure the security of your project. - Scorecard has a set of security checks that are run against your project and produce a score.
-The score is a number between 0 and 10, with 10 being the highest score possible.
+- OpenSSF Scorecard is an automated tool that assesses a number of important heuristics ("checks") associated with software security and assigns each check a score of 0-10.
-- The score is a measure of how well your project follows security best practices
+- You can use these scores to understand specific areas to improve in order to strengthen the security posture of your project.

 #### Before and After the fix